Sarah Anne Curzon: Laura Secord

 Laura Secord monument on Queenston Heights.
 Photo by Dickbauch.

 Curzon's verse drama, Laura Secord, the heroine of 1812, a tribute to Laura Secord's heroism in the War of 1812, was published in 1887.
 According to its preface, the play was written to solicit recognition for Laura Secord's contribution to the victory of the Battle of Beaver Dams: "to rescue from oblivion the name of a brave woman, and set it in its proper place among the heroes of Canadian history."
 The preface called for a fundraising campaign to build a monument to Secord.
 It was also an intervention into the debate over pensioning the veterans of that war.

-The Week called Laura Secord “a dramatic poem of much strength” and praised "Mrs. Curzon’s conscientious researches, and her efforts in providing something for her Canadian public which shall possess a lasting and tangible value.”
-William Douw Lighthall praised Laura Secord as “a sound true book” and dubbed Curzon “the Loyalist Poetess.”
-The play sparked tremendous interest in its subject, causing "a deluge of articles and entries on Secord that filled Canadian histories and school textbooks at the turn of the 20th century."
+The Week called Laura Secord "a dramatic poem of much strength” and praised "Mrs. Curzon’s conscientious researches, and her efforts in providing something for her Canadian public which shall possess a lasting and tangible value".
+William Douw Lighthall praised Laura Secord as “a sound true book” and dubbed Curzon "the Loyalist Poetess".
+The play sparked tremendous interest in its subject, causing "a deluge of articles and entries on Secord that filled Canadian histories and school textbooks at the turn of the 20th century".

 In 1895, Curzon co-founded the Women’s Canadian Historical Society in Toronto with feminist Mary Anne Fitzgibbon, Lady Matilda Edgar, and others.
 Curzon was elected the society's first president.
 She was also an honorary member of the Lundy’s Lane Historical Association, the York Pioneer and Historical Society, and the Women’s Art Association of Canada.

-Sarah Anne Curzon's daughter was one of the first females to receive a B.A. from the University of Toronto.
+Sarah Anne Curzon's daughter was one of the first females to receive a B.A. degree from the University of Toronto.

 Curzon's correspondence indicates that her husband died in 1894.
 She died in 1898, in Toronto, from Bright's Disease.
 She is buried in Toronto's Mount Pleasant Cemetery.